June 22, 2015

 There are so many indicators as to how a business is doing, but typically there are one or two that will relay how things are going before it begins to impact the CEO’s reports.
 Great managers will find their key indicator and watch it.
 This is not to say that other analytics aren’t viewed but these are the stats that they ask about while passing someone in a hall, or walking into a store, and are probably thinking about while making their coffee first thing in the morning.
 Finding that one statistic may not be as hard as you think.

-1) What statistics are typically fluctuating each day that can easily be correlated to store performance?
+- What statistics can easily be correlated to store performance?

 So books may not be recommending you monitor coffee cups, but an experienced manager might.
-It will tell them how much traffic they are getting and you can even acquire a formula to determine how much gas was sold with each number that is reported throughout the month.
-It can tell you if the gas sales are high, but coffee cups are down, perhaps the station is not as clean as it needs to be in that store or, pricing may need to come down based on a nearby competitor’s price.
+It will tell them how much traffic they are getting.
+Of course, you can correlate other breakfast foods sales on early shift to coffee.
+Conversely, if the gas sales are high, but coffee cups are down, perhaps the station is not clean.
+Maybe low coffee indicates house-cleaning is in order.
+Obviously there are other factors so as it needs to be in that store or, pricing may need to come down based on a nearby competitor’s price.
 It can tell you if people are considering you as a fast food breakfast alternative to indicate how your sales may be doing in breakfast foods.
 The list goes on and on.

-When the numbers is below the level you want, you look at these other things and fix them as they are found to ensure your bottom line goal is being met.
+When the numbers is below the level you want, you look at these other things and fix them. .
 It may not be an obvious statistic, but it one that can relay a lot of possibilities of where failure can occur.
 If you take the time to answer these four questions in order to find your coffee cup, your life may become a whole lot easier when comes to assessing performance.

-If you don’t have tools that do Business Intelligence Analytics for you, it could even be critical to find your coffee cup.
-It can make or break a bottom line and meeting your goals.
-Perhaps you too want to be the manager who is always asked how you repeatedly reach your goals each month where you can simply reply, “We sold enough coffee”.
+Spend some time with your data.
+Data Analytics can help you sort through your key results.
+Find your coffee cup.
+It can make it easier to have your cashiers impact the bottom line.
+Perhaps you too want to be the manager who is always asked how you reach your goals each month.
+You can simply say, “We sold enough coffee”.